DM

 This Section promotes researches of material design with a focus on the microstructures of materials used in environments, electronics, mechanics and energy-related fields.
 Toward the aim of improving the performance and making major strides in terms of enhancements, the MD performs advanced studies through new compositions, novel composites and nanomaterials from the perspective of two- and three-dimensional and/or nanometer-scaled structures.

-Nanobiodevice Design Engineering (Baba Lab.)
+• Energy Function Design Engineering (Nakamura Lab.)

 Engineering for Nano-spintronics and Magnetic Materials